The Quintessential Scenthound.

 Their weight makes them capable of knocking an intruder down, although, they are unlikely to engage somebody unless threatened.
 Should they decide to stop an intruder, they wouldn’t get very far.
 These dogs are not recommended for protecting you or your property.

 These hounds are not suitable as watchdogs either.
-They are not very keen on their hearing, despite their large ears.
-Their strength is in their scent and may put forward a valiant attempt at licking the intruder into submission.
+They do not have very keen hearing, despite their large ears.
+Their strength is in their scenting.
+A Bloodhound is more likely to put forward a valiant attempt at licking the intruder into submission.
 These dogs are not very vocal either, but some may be.
 Altogether, they would not be too great at alerting their owners.

 All dogs can get sick, just like people and these dogs are just as prone to the many infections diseases that others can.
 Some breeds are more prone to certain genetic health problems than others, so it is important to be aware of them when getting a dog.
 It is also necessary to be able to provide the dog with proper medical care and regular visits to the vet.